The Ultimate Taiwan Travel Guide

 LANGUAGE

 Taiwan is a linguistic melting pot.
-While Mandarin, Chinese is the official language and is widely spoken, the island's rich history has left a diverse linguistic landscape.
+While Mandarin, Chinese are the official languages and are widely spoken, the island's rich history has left a diverse linguistic landscape.

-Taiwanese: Often referred to as Hokkien, this language is prevalent among older generations, especially in rural areas.
+Often referred to as Taiwanese Hokkien, this language is prevalent among older generations, especially in rural areas, and is spoken natively by at least 70% of the Taiwanese population.

-Hakka: A distinct language with multiple dialects, spoken primarily by the Hakka people, who are concentrated in specific regions.
+Hakka is a distinct language with various dialects, spoken primarily by the Hakka people, who are mainly of Chinese ancestry and concentrated in specific regions in Taiwan.

 CURRENCY